Unusual Performance From Concord Access Rental

 Media Releases, News

-Operations director Dean Jones attributes the unusual performance to a host of factors including a buoyant market, his company’s diverse offering, the excellent Genie brand, his team’s experience and being part of the Concord and Imperial groups.
+Operations director Dean Jones attributes the unusual equipment performance to a host of factors including a buoyant market, his company’s diverse offering, the excellent Genie brand, his team’s experience and being part of the Concord rentals and Imperial groups.

 “All these important elements have come together to make us immediately one of the most potent players in our industry.
 While they are all important, perhaps the factor that underpins our success is our diversity.
 We are very strong at understanding where MEWPS are needed and thus we do not have to rely too heavily on the more obvious and popular sectors, like construction, which are infamously erratic,” says Jones.